ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcs_80_upgrade.md

          4. Repeat this step for each vSAN cluster.
       4. From the **Licenses** page, select all the old vSAN cluster licenses and click **Remove Licenses**.
 5. **Remove the temporary standard switch.** Reassign the ``vmnic`` that you temporarily used on the standard switch back to the distributed switch it was originally associated with.
-   Complete the following steps from the vCenter Server user interface.
+   Complete the following steps from the vSphere Web Client:
    1. Go to the new vCenter Server appliance.
    2. Under **Actions** click **Edit Settings**.
    3. For network adapter 1, browse to the name of the distributed port group that ends with ``-dpg-mgmt`` that you previously noted.
 Save the changes.